 Like to sing?
 Singers of all ages are welcome to join our Youth Choir (for 3rd-6th graders), our Teen A Capella Choir, our Adult Choir, and Band.
-Cantor Friedman is excited for your participation!
+Cantor Friedman is excited for you to join!

 All voice parts are welcome – bass, tenor, alto and soprano.
 No musical background or Hebrew is required… just YOU and the desire to meet new friends, make beautiful music, and have fun.
 The choir is open to all adults who enjoy singing.
 It is a wonderful way to get involved at Temple Jeremiah.